Is perfume an art form, comparable to music, sculpture or literature, or just another beauty product to be pushed onto consumers?

 5- I don’t know if you have had the chance to talk about the Aromata Prize with any brands that were present, what was their reaction?

 I wanted mainly to talk about the Aromata Prize with brands that had already shown a strong interest last year but hadn’t manage to enter the competition in time.
-I am happy to report that after giving them a sense of how successful this first edition of the prize had been, they have confirmed their enthusiasm for the project, so there should be a lot more exciting contestants this year!
+I am happy to report that after giving them a sense of how successful this first edition of the prize had been, they confirmed their enthusiasm for the project, so there should be a lot more exciting contestants this year!

 6 – Do you think there is a real link between art and artistic perfumery?
-For instance, there are quite a few brands that are inspired by music such as Musicology, Orchestre a Parfum, Note Fluide, etc., certainly a trend last year and also this year, as one of the themes of Pitti was ‘the Sound of Fragrance’.
+For instance, there are quite a few brands that are inspired by music such as Musicology, Orchestre Parfum, Note Fluide, etc., certainly a trend last year and also this year, as one of the themes of Pitti was ‘the Sound of Fragrance’.
 What do you see as the still “unexplored” art forms that could be a potential source of inspiration for artistic perfumery?

 Music, memories, travel remain the most recurring sources of inspiration, while it seems to me that painting and literature are still among the least explored sources.